Igor Pasternak: Contributions to Ukraine’s Security in Response to Russian Aggression

+2016, under a contract aimed at enhancing Ukraine’s border security, Aeros deployed its Elevated Early Warning System (EEWS) along the Sea of Azov.
+The EEWS system was installed on Ukraine’s Azov coast that year.

+Following the launch of Russia’s full-scale invasion of Ukraine in 2022, Pasternak and his company donated over $1 million worth of body armor to Ukrainian frontline forces.
+Additionally, he became involved in a confidential communications network coordinated by the U.S. Department of Defense, facilitating direct lines of contact between General Mark Milley, Chairman of the U.S. Joint Chiefs of Staff, and General Valerii Zaluzhny, Commander-in-Chief of the Armed Forces of Ukraine.

 Marina Pasternak Memorial Scholarship

 In 2000, Pasternak's younger sister Marina and his friend Levon Sanamyan died in a tragic accident in a hangar of Aeros while working inside a blimp.
 To honor Marina Pasternak's memory and her contributions to the company, Pasternak founded The Marina Pasternak Memorial Scholarship.
 The scholarship is provided to female students of the Department of Engineering at Santa Monica College.

 Inventions

 Pasternak is the inventor of Cargo Airship With Variable Buoyancy Control (the Aeroscraft).
 The discriminating utility of this technology is to built-in internal ballast control which allows a vertical take-off and landing (VTOL) and hover operation at max payload without the use of off-board ballasting, and off-loading stores while hovering.
 He also devised a method to compress helium, which allowed for the ship to be made heavier or lighter as necessary.